StackStorm/st2docs/docs/source/install/k8s_ha.rst

 _______________
 Stackstorm workers that actually execute actions.
 ``5`` replicas for K8s Deployment are configured by default to increase StackStorm ability to execute actions without excessive queuing.
 Relies on ``redis`` for coordination.
-This is likely the first thing to lift if you have a lot of actions to execute per time period in your StackStorm cluster.
+The ``st2actionrunner`` replicas count is likely the first thing to increase if you have a lot of actions to execute per time period in your StackStorm cluster.

 st2scheduler
 ____________